akul-bharadwaj/kannada-railassist-bolna/README.md

 Kannada RailAssist is a FastAPI backend demo for a Kannada voice-agent train availability flow using Bolna AI.
 It accepts train search requests from a Bolna voice agent, normalizes common Karnataka city and station names, and returns short, voice-friendly responses that can be spoken directly by the agent.

-This project is designed as a job-application demo to showcase:
+This project is designed as demo to showcase:

 - Kannada voice-agent flow design
 - Bolna AI tool/function calling